in Aventura, Florida

 Is rhinoplasty safe?

-Rhinoplasty is considered a safe procedure that is performed on thousands of patients each year.
+Rhinoplasty is considered a safe procedure in the right hands; it is performed on thousands of patients each year.
 As with any surgery, there are certain risks that are associated with rhinoplasty.
-Dr. Sarraga will go over all of the risks with you during a consultation.
+Dr. Sarraga will go over all of the risks and benefits with you during a consultation.

 The initial recovery from rhinoplasty takes approximately two to three weeks.
 Most patients can return to work within two weeks of their surgery.
 It may take up to a whole year for the nose to fully recover.